-- Lincoln/Lancaster County Emergency Management will activate outdoor warning sirens upon confirmation of a tornado.
-The duration of sirens is 3 minutes.
-All University personnel are directed to seek shelter indoors upon activation of the sirens.
+University Police will activate UNL Alert when a tornado warning is issued by the National Weather Service.
+All University personnel are directed to seek shelter indoors (lowest level interior room) upon activation of the warning.
 It is not safe to leave the shelter until local radio and television stations announce that the warning has expired.

 Individuals with mobility/impairments or physical disabilities:

 Prior planning and practice of evacuation routes to tornado shelters is important, particularly for individuals with mobility impairments or physical disabilities.

 Supervisory personnel and course instructors are responsible for identifying and escorting individuals with mobility impairments or physical disabilities located in their offices/facilities or classrooms to safety in a tornado shelter in the event of a tornado warning.